saibhaskarvepa/cursor_test/README.md

 2. Check if all dependencies are installed correctly
 3. Verify that the `.env` file exists and contains the necessary variables
 4. Ensure you have an active internet connection for YouTube downloads and OpenAI services
+5. If you get "ModuleNotFoundError", make sure you've run the setup script and are using the run script or have activated the virtual environment

 ## Support